MEKRO84/Calculator/README.md

 No need for installation just run .exe file or compile it using any compiler you want

 ## Bugs
-This program is complete and have no bugs exept for multipling the phrase or number in -1
+This program is complete and have no bugs except for multipling the phrase or number in -1